Michael Broyde

-Michael Jay Broyde (born May 12, 1964) is a professor of law and the academic director of the Law and Religion Program at Emory University School of Law.
-He is also a senior fellow in the Center for the Study of Law and Religion at Emory University.
+Michael Jay Broyde (born May 12, 1964) is an American legal scholar.
+He is a professor of law and the academic director of the Law and Religion Program at Emory University.
+He is also a senior fellow in the Center for the Study of Law and Religion at the university.
 His primary areas of interest are law and religion, Jewish law and Jewish ethics, and comparative religious law.
 Broyde has published 200 articles on various aspects of law and religion and Jewish law, and a number of articles in the area of federal courts.

 Personal

 Broyde is married to lawyer Channah S. Broyde, and has four children: Joshua, Aaron, Rachel, and Deborah.
 Two of his children live in Israel.
 He lives in Toco Hills, Georgia.

 Biography

 Broyde holds a Juris Doctor from New York University Law School, from which he graduated in 1988.
 He clerked for Judge Leonard I. Garth of the United States Court of Appeals for the Third Circuit.
 In 1989 he was an associate at the law firm Davis, Polk & Wardwell.

 He received his B.A. in 1984 and was ordained as a rabbi in 1991 by Yeshiva University, and was a member (dayan) of the Beth Din of America.
 Broyde was the first rabbi of the Young Israel of Toco Hills in Atlanta, Georgia.

 He is a professor of law and the academic director of the Law and Religion Program at Emory University School of Law.
 He is also a senior fellow in the Center for the Study of Law and Religion at Emory University.

 Broyde was a member of the Rabbinical Council of America, and resigned from it in February 2014.

 During the 2017–2018 academic year, he was a visiting professor at the University of Warsaw Law School in Poland and in the Interdisciplinary College of Law in Herzliya, Israel.

 In 2018, Broyde won a Fulbright scholarship to study religious arbitration.
-During 2018–2019, Broyde is a Senior Fulbright Scholar at Hebrew University of Jerusalem, where he is working on manuscripts on religious arbitration, kidney transplants and vouchers, Jewish law and modesty, and a modern explication of the Book of Genesis, while translating A Concise Code of Jewish Law for Converts into Hebrew.
+During 2018–2019, Broyde was a Senior Fulbright Scholar at Hebrew University of Jerusalem, where he is working on manuscripts on religious arbitration, kidney transplants and vouchers, Jewish law and modesty, and a modern explication of the Book of Genesis, while translating A Concise Code of Jewish Law for Converts into Hebrew.